WireHole-UI: All-in-one WireGuard VPN and Ad-blocking DNS

 - Easy to install, easy to use.

-- User-friendly interface for quickly creating, editing, and deleting clients.
+- User-friendly interface, quickly create, edit, and delete clients.

-- Supports Split-Tunnel: only use ad-blocking when connected via VPN.
+- Supports Split-Tunnel: only use the ad-blocking feature when connected via VPN

 II.
 Installing WireHole-UI